You must apply using the Joint Electronic Submission system (Je-S) before 16:00 on the day of the deadline.

 Applications that do not adhere to these guidelines may be rejected.
 We recommend that where a document contains any non-standard fonts (scientific notation, diagrams, and so on) and that the document is converted to PDF prior to attaching it to the proposal.

-As part of UKRI’s commitment to the principles of DORA, publication references within the application should be provided as Digital Object Identifiers (DOIs) wherever possible.
+As part of UK Research and Innovation’s commitment to the principles of San Francisco Declaration on Research Assessment (DORA), publication references within the application should be provided as Digital Object Identifiers wherever possible.

 Case for support, including track record

-Can be up to eight sides of A4, including references, figures etc.
+Can be up to 8 sides of A4, including references, figures etc.

-The suggested track record page length is one to two pages with the remaining pages being used for the scientific case.
+The suggested track record page length is 1 to 2 pages with the remaining pages being used for the scientific case.
 The case for support must be self-contained, external links are not permitted.

-The track record should provide a summary of the results and conclusions of your recent work in the technological/scientific area which is covered by the research proposal.
+The track record should provide a summary of the results and conclusions of your recent work in the technological or scientific area that is covered by the research proposal.
 Include reference to both BBSRC-funded and non BBSRC-funded work.

-CVs (up to two sides of A4 each)
+CVs (up to 2 sides of A4 each)

 - required for all named applicants and named research staff only

-Please note that as part of our commitment to the San Francisco Declaration on Research Assessment, BBSRC applicants are advised not to use journal-based metrics, such as Journal Impact Factors, as a surrogate measure of the quality of individual research articles, to assess an individual scientist’s contributions.
+Please note that as part of our commitment to the DORA, BBSRC applicants are advised not to use journal-based metrics, such as Journal Impact Factors, as a surrogate measure of the quality of individual research articles, to assess an individual scientist’s contributions.